Tesla Model X SUV review

 That’s much faster than a Range Rover Sport SVR, Porsche Cayenne Turbo or BMW X5M can manage – in fact it's in the same league as the Ferrari 812 Superfast for acceleration – while carrying up to seven people, two more than any of its ultra-powerful rivals can accommodate.

-When you’re not exercising its explosive get-up-and-go, the Model X, like its saloon counterpart, offers a maximum driving range between charges that eclipses what most rivals can reach – but the actual range available varies from model to model.
-These variations are due to the different battery capacities of the various models: the Standard Range uses a 75kWh battery while the Long Range and Performance models use a 100kWh battery, offering a claimed range of between 300 and 314 miles on a full charge.
+When you’re not exercising its explosive get-up-and-go, the Model X, like its saloon counterpart, offers a maximum driving range between charges that eclipses what most rivals can reach.
+Both the Long Range Plus and Performance models use a 100kWh battery, offering claimed range figures of 348 and 340 miles respectively.

 In keeping with its hi-tech power system, the Model X interior is dominated by an enormous portrait-orientated touchscreen that controls much of the plentiful standard equipment, while a TFT display presents vital information to the driver.
 Motorway strain is alleviated by Tesla’s ‘Autopilot’ semi-autonomous driving system.